 Minimizes Serious Falls

-This statistic is a measure of the percentage of long-term care patients who experienced a fall resulting in severe injury.
-Falls can arise for a variety of reasons, but excessive numbers of falls could be a sign of lower levels of patient supervision.
+This figure indicates the percentage of long-term patients which had falls leading to serious injury.
+Falls can happen for a variety of reasons, but high rates of major falls may be a sign of lower levels of patient supervision.

 Minimizes Urinary Tract Infections

-This indicates the percentage of residents that sustained a urinary tract infection.
-Urinary tract infections are routinely associated with lower quality nursing care.
-Closer supervision can limit the percentage of residents in a nursing home who suffer from UTI's.
-We want to point out that this statistic is sometimes skewed by the fact that nursing homes have varying reporting standards for UTI's.
+This tells you the percent of residents that have had a urinary tract infection.
+UTI's are often caused by facilities with worst hygiene practices.
+Additional nurse staffing limits the number of UTI's sustained by residents in a nursing home.
+Note that this datapoint is sometimes skewed by the fact that nursing homes have incongruent reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication